yen010390/yen010390.github.io/_category/category3.md

 ---
-title: "Category 3: Advanced Process Analysis & Simulation"
+title: "Category 3: Lean Manufacturing & Continuous Improvement"
 excerpt: "This category demonstrates a strong foundation in using data-driven, lean methodologies to analyze performance, optimize processes, and build a culture of operational excellence."
 collection: category
 category: "Category 3: Lean Manufacturing & Continuous Improvement"